Fourth dimension

 While I don’t know what exactly this “w = x² + y² + z²” looks like (neither know what it is called, for that matter), I can see that there is precisly the same relation – the same way circle is one “slice” of paraboloid, sphere is one “slice” of w = x² + y² + z² (for some concrete set value of w).

-One Response to “Fourth dimension”
+One thought on “Fourth dimension”

 Well, it sbould be some kind of … ehrr … something, right?
 T_T